kiba/Writings/for_science/chp11_negotiation.md

 With that, my girlfriend sealed the deal.

+***
-# **Chief Engineer Sasaki**
+**Chief Engineer Sasaki**

-Chief engineer of Toha Heavy Industries groaned in frustration at the obstinate half of the American couple, James Archer.
+The Chief engineer of Toha Heavy Industries groaned in frustration at the obstinate half of the American couple, James Archer.
 The other half marched to their room after an especially bitter argument.

 "What do you mean, no?" she grilled.